- Oops!Something went wrong.Please try again later.

-David Iben put it well when he said, 'Volatility is not a risk we care about.
-What we care about is avoiding the permanent loss of capital.'
-It's only natural to consider a company's balance sheet when you examine how risky it is, since debt is often involved when a business collapses.
+Warren Buffett famously said, 'Volatility is far from synonymous with risk.'
+So it might be obvious that you need to consider debt, when you think about how risky any given stock is, because too much debt can sink a company.
 We note that Aspen Group, Inc. (NASDAQ:ASPU) does have debt on its balance sheet.
 But should shareholders be worried about its use of debt?

 What Is Aspen Group's Debt?

-The latest balance sheet data shows that Aspen Group had liabilities of US$6.35m due within a year, and liabilities of US$10.4m falling due after that.
-Offsetting this, it had US$9.52m in cash and US$10.7m in receivables that were due within 12 months.
-So it actually has US$3.43m more liquid assets than total liabilities.
+The latest balance sheet data shows that Aspen Group had liabilities of US$12.2m due within a year, and liabilities of US$15.1m falling due after that.
+On the other hand, it had cash of US$20.5m and US$14.1m worth of receivables due within a year.
+So it actually has US$7.36m more liquid assets than total liabilities.

-This short term liquidity is a sign that Aspen Group could probably pay off its debt with ease, as its balance sheet is far from stretched.
-But either way, Aspen Group has virtually no net debt, so it's fair to say it does not have a heavy debt load!
+This surplus suggests that Aspen Group has a conservative balance sheet, and could probably eliminate its debt without much difficulty.
+Simply put, the fact that Aspen Group has more cash than debt is arguably a good indication that it can manage its debt safely.
 When analysing debt levels, the balance sheet is the obvious place to start.
 But ultimately the future profitability of the business will decide if Aspen Group can strengthen its balance sheet over time.
 So if you want to see what the professionals think, you might find this free report on analyst profit forecasts to be interesting.

-Over 12 months, Aspen Group reported revenue of US$34m, which is a gain of 55%.
+Over 12 months, Aspen Group reported revenue of US$45m, which is a gain of 46%, although it did not report any earnings before interest and tax.
 With any luck the company will be able to grow its way to profitability.

 So How Risky Is Aspen Group?